 (ii) Recovery of Indian History

 The Renaissance not only awakened and fortified the sense of the religious greatness, but brought the glories of the Indian history to light.
 The slow and patient labour of many European Scholar helped a good deal in the reconstruction of the lost story of India’s greatness.
 The work of archaeologists, epigraphists, numismatists and art critics like James Ferguson, Dr. Bulher, Dr. Fleet, Percy Brown, Sir John Marshall and Dr. Ananda Coomarswamy revealed the glory of India’s numerous ancient monuments scattered all over the country.
 They made Indians take pride in their past history.
-Gradually the Indians were awakened to the sense of their cultural greatness.
+Gradually the

 (iii) The recovery of India’s ancient literature